Ferdinand Rudolph Hassler: Superintendent of weights and measures

 He died on November 20, 1843, and was interred in Laurel Hill Cemetery in Philadelphia.

 Legacy

 The iron-hulled steamship Hassler, built in 1870, was named in his honor.

-The National Oceanic and Atmospheric Administration survey ship was also named for Hassler.
+The National Oceanic and Atmospheric Administration survey ship also was named for Hassler.

 Hassler's granddaughter, Mary Caroline Hassler Newcomb, married the noted astronomer and mathematician Simon Newcomb.
 Simon and Mary Caroline Hassler Newcomb were themselves the grandparents of the also much noted professor of mathematics, Hassler Whitney.